Aortic valve disease care at Mayo Clinic

 A team of doctors discusses care for people with aortic valve disease.

-Doctors have also studied and used an imaging test called multidetector computerized tomography (MDCT) to evaluate aortic valve stenosis and determine its severity.
+For example, multidetector computerized tomography (MDCT) can be used to evaluate aortic valve stenosis and determine its severity.
 In MDCT, several cross-sectional images are taken of the aortic valve, and the aortic valve is measured.
 This imaging test can also measure the amount of calcium in the aortic valve.

 Aortic valve disease discussion at Mayo Clinic